 There was a terrific pizza experience in Paris, in January.
 At Il Brigante, in the 18th, the atmosphere was incredibly cosy, with no more than half a dozen tables clustered around the oven.
 This is the smallest place I’ve ever eaten, apart from trying to have breakfast in the bathroom.
 The two chefs manning the oven are so close you almost feel like they might ask you to lend a hand.
 But they do make excellent, Calabrian pizza – light and crispy, with just the right amount of toppings.

-The place was packed and so intimate that we were almost sitting on the laps of the people at the next table, but it all added to the ambience.
+The place was packed and so intimate that we were almost sitting on the laps of the people at the next table.
+However, it did add to the ambience.
 On that cold night in late January, it seemed a warm refuge… the steamed-up window, the robust red wine, conversation and pizza… it was an evening to remember.

 Then a few weeks later we managed a visit to the new incarnation of Padella in Shoreditch.
 On a damp, dingy Sunday in early March, lunch here was a welcome change from any of the default-position pub roasts.
 It was bustling and vibrant, and those little plates of pasta were as exquisite as any renaissance work of art.
 The tagliarini with crab and a bit of spicy chilli will be long-remembered, and the eight-hour ragu was so unctuous and so deeply moreish, that we just had to have more.
 Maybe they should consider bigger plates…